BSFA Award

 The BSFA Awards are literary awards presented annually since 1970 by the British Science Fiction Association (BSFA) to honour works in the genre of science fiction.
 Nominees and winners are chosen based on a vote of BSFA members.
 More recently, members of the Eastercon convention have also been eligible to vote.

 BSFA Award categories

 The award originally included only a category for novels.
-Categories for short works and artists were added in 1980.
-The category for younger readers was added in 2021.
-The artists category became artwork in 1986 and a category for related non-fiction was added in 2002.
-A media category was awarded from 1979 to 1992.
+A category for artists was added in 1979 and for short works in 1980.
+A category for younger readers was added in 2021.
+The artists category became artwork in 1986, and a category for related non-fiction was added in 2002.
+A number of new awards were created in 2023.
+A media category was awarded for 1978 to 1991.
 The ceremonies are named after the year that the eligible works were published, despite the awards being given out in the next year.
 The current standard award categories are: